coasensi/bollingerbands-backtest/README.md

 SELL when the price crosses the upper band from below.
 Hold until it crosses the lower band from the top.

 This strategy leverages mean reversion, expecting prices to revert back to the mean (SMA) over time.

+The initial report focuses on TSLA stock but additional reports provide backtests of this strategy on numerous stocks and indexes.